Vishal73040/BotBrowser/profiles/profile-configs.md

 ## ⚠️ Important: Profile Data Integrity

-**Profile data comes from real users; unless you are certain about the impact of a change, do not override any fingerprint property - keeping the defaults ensures the most authentic behavior.**
+**Profile data uses synthetic/aggregated configurations; unless you are certain about the impact of a change, do not override any fingerprint property - keeping the defaults ensures the most consistent behavior for academic testing.**

 ## 🔧 How to Apply Configuration